 There are many young people who are kinaesthetic learners and often struggle to concentrate in the conventional classroom.
 This environment provides the young people with a peaceful and stimulating environment to learn and develop new skills outside of the school environment where they can discover their true potential.

-Funded by the Thomas Howell’s Education fund for North Wales This project will be taking place over the Autumn term in 8 schools from Flintshire and Denbighshire.
-The project aims to provide parents with an insight into how children learn through play and how this can embed literacy and numeracy skills.
+Funded by the Thomas Howell’s Education Fund for North Wales This project took part over the autumn and winter terms and was very well recived byt all the school whoc took part.
+The project is designed to provide parents with an insight into how children learn through play and how this can embed literacy and numeracy skills.

 This is our environmental awareness campaign available to primary schools.
 We visit your school and deliver a session which informs and educates the children on the importance of protecting pollinating species and providing pollinator habitats.
 Activities can be focused on existing provision or providing new area.